Risks and causes

 Long term inflammation of the pancreas

 Long term inflammation of the pancreas is called chronic pancreatitis.
 It is most often caused by long term drinking of alcohol.
-There is a link between having chronic pancreatitis and developing pancreatic cancer, but isn't responsible for most cases.
+There is a link between having chronic pancreatitis and developing pancreatic cancer.

-Pancreatitis can also run in families (hereditary pancreatitis).
-It is a rare condition, causing inflammation of the pancreas.
+Rarely, pancreatitis can also run in families (hereditary pancreatitis).
 It accounts for about 1 in 100 cases (about 1%) of pancreatitis.
 A faulty gene that you inherit from one parent causes it.

 People with hereditary pancreatitis have a higher risk of developing pancreatic cancer compared to the rest of the population.